 Director James Cameron came up with “The Terminator” when he was fired from film production in 1982.
 He spent all his money on a flight ticket to be in the post-production facilities where they edited the movie.

 According to IMDB trivia: “Without money for proper food, Cameron became increasingly sick and went to bed one night with a high fever.
-He had a nightmare of a metal endoskeleton emerging from flames, dragging itself over the floor holding kitchen knives.
+He had a nightmare of a metal endoskeleton emerging from flames, dragging itself over the floor and holding kitchen knives.
 When he woke up, he immediately made a drawing of this vision.”

-Stan Winston, The Terminator special effects artist added a few more designs for the endoskeleton, but in the end, they basically used the one that Cameron had drawn the first time.
+Stan Winston, The Terminator special effects artist added a few more designs for the endoskeleton, but in the end, they used the one that Cameron had drawn the first time.